Stable cohomology of congruence subgroups: The walled Brauer category

-which are isomorphisms in a stable range by Theorem \ref{thm:StabCohTensorPowers}, are natural transformations of functors on $\mathsf{uwBr}$, and we wish to explain how the $\mathsf{wBr}_d$-functoriality of the target translates to the source.
+which are isomorphisms in a stable range by Theorem \ref{thm:StabCohTensorPowers}, and which are natural transformations of functors on $\mathsf{uwBr}$.
+We wish to explain how the $\mathsf{wBr}_\delta$-functoriality of the target translates to the source.